maximelebastard/drone-firebase-plugin/README.md

 ## Secrets

-Run `firebase deploy:ci` locally to get a FIREBASE_TOKEN
+Run `firebase login:ci` locally to get a FIREBASE_TOKEN

 Make sure it is exposed through the FIREBASE_TOKEN secret.